JetBrains/amper/docs/src/user-guide/basics.md

 ## Module file anatomy

 A `module.yaml` file has several main sections: `product`, `dependencies` and `settings`.

+!!! question "If you are not familiar with YAML, see [our brief YAML primer](yaml-primer.md)."

 A module can produce a single product, such as a reusable library or an application.
 Read more on the [supported product types](#product-type) below.